I-graham/BSP-report/interpreter.typ

 The implementation we use is essentially the graph reduction technique described in _The Implementation of Functional Programming Lanugages_ @SLPJ.
 This allows for laziness and shared reduction and is performant enough for our purposes, but more sophisticated (even optimal) algorithms exist.

-To evaluate a term, we reduce it until we reach a weak head normal form (WHNF).
-That is, either a lambda abstraction or a primitive function applied to too few arguments.
+To evaluate a term, we reduce it until we reach a _weak head normal form_ (WHNF).
+That is, either a $lambda$-abstraction or a primitive function applied to too few arguments.
 Our reduction strategy is based on _spine reduction_.
-We traverse the term's leftmost nodes top-down until we reach the _head_ of the term (the first subterm which is not an application).
-If the head is an application of a $lambda$-abstraction to an argument, we perform a _template instantiation_ operation, substituting a reference to the argument in place of the parameter everwhere it appears in the body of the lambda term (this is where the `Ref` variant is useful).
-If the head is a variable, we look it up in our context, and (if it exists), check if it is applied to enough arguments to invoke its definition.
-If so, we evaluate all of its arguments (hence the strictness of primitives) and replace the subnode at the appropriate level with the result.
+We traverse the term until we reach its _head_ (the first subterm which is not an application), if this is an application of a $lambda$-abstraction to an argument, we perform _template instantiation_, substituting a reference to the argument in place of the parameter wherever it appears in the body of the lambda term (this is where the `Ref` variant is useful).
+If the head is a variable, we look it up in our context, and check if it is applied to enough arguments to invoke its definition.
+If so, we evaluate all of its arguments (hence the strictness of primitives) and replace the subnode at the with the result of the invocation.
 We continue until we perform no more reductions.
-A simplified version of the interpreter's main code is shown below.
+A simplified version of the interpreter's core code is shown below.

 ```rust
 enum CollapsedSpine {